-KEITH is an IDE based on KIELER.
-It uses KIELER as a language server to provide rich client features for SCCharts, Lustre, Esterel, ELK, KGraph, and some intermediary languages.
+KEITH is an IDE for Model -Driven Development (MDE) based on KIELER.
+It uses KIELER as a language server (LS) to provide rich client features for SCCharts, Lustre, Esterel, ELK, KGraph, and some intermediary languages.

-You can download the nightly build for KEITH here (currently no working build for MacOS).
+You can download the nightly build for the KEITH electron app and the language server here (currently no working build for MacOS).

 Sören Domrös.
 Moving Model-Driven Engineering from Eclipse to Web Technologies, November 2018

 Niklas Rentz.
 Moving Transient Views from Eclipse to Web Technologies, November 2018

 Reinhard von Hanxleden, Hauke Fuhrmann, and Miro Spönemann.
 “KIELER—The KIELIntegrated Environment for Layout Eclipse Rich Client”.
 In:Proceedings of the Design,Automation and Test in Europe University Booth (DATE ’11).
 Grenoble, France, 2011.

 Reinhard von Hanxleden, Björn Duderstadt, Christian Motika, Steven Smyth, Michael Mendler, Joaquín Aguado, Stephen Mercer, and Owen O’Brien.
 SCCharts: Sequentially Constructive Statecharts for Safety-Critical Applications.
 In Proc.
 ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI’14), Edinburgh, UK, June 2014.

 KIELER compiler widget

 The compiler widget shows all snapshots created via the model to model transformations of the currently model.
 These buttons are clickable and send a request to the LS to draw the clicked snapshot in the diagram view.
 Snapshots are labeled according to their processor label.
 Snapshots without labels are models of the previous processor.